 What about prints, digital files, albums?

 Prints can be ordered through your online gallery and I offer a discount for the first 30 days.
-And you can download print-resolution files from your gallery with right of reproduction for personal use.
+I also include print-resolution files of everything in the gallery with right of reproduction for personal use.

 I also send you a nice box of prints without my name, studio imprints or branding.